Bookstore Glossary Library Links News Publications Timeline Virtual Israel Experience

 Regional Opposition to Biden Approach

 Israeli Prime Minister Benjamin Netanyahu left no doubt about his government’s position.
 “There must be no return to the previous nuclear agreement.
 We must stick to an uncompromising policy to ensure that Iran does not develop nuclear weapons,” Netanyahu said.
-In the past, however, before President Trump withdrew from the JCPOA, he had said he favored the negotiation of a better deal.
+However, before President Trump withdrew from the JCPOA, he had said he favored the negotiation of a better deal.

 Saudi Foreign Minister Prince Faisal bin Farhan has said the Gulf states expect to be consulted before any new agreement is negotiated.
 “I think we’ve seen as a result of the after-effects of the JCPOA that not involving the regional countries results in a buildup of mistrust and neglect of the issues of real concern and of real effect on regional security.”